Dalmat (yacht): Later history

 Istranka was decommissioned in 1970.
-It was later purchased by the Union Dalmacija company and converted into a floating restaurant, under the same name and moored at Riva quay in Split.
+The vessel was later purchased by the Union Dalmacija company and converted into a floating restaurant, under the same name and moored at Riva quay in Split.
 She ceased to be used as a restaurant in 1991.
 Istranka was put up for sale in 1998; she is the last surviving royal yacht of the Habsburg Empire.

 After Union Dalmacija went bankrupt in the 1990s the vessel was purchased by Gianfranco Cozzi, a Christian Democrat member of the Italian Parliament, owner of a port services business and collector of naval vessels.
 He had discovered the vessel lying derelict in a Croatian shipyard and purchased it for €500,000.
 Cozzi claimed to have spent €5 million on restoring the vessel.
-Cozzi planned for the vessel to join his collection at Santo Stefano al Mare, but it was prevented from leaving the country in 2003 by the Croatian government.
-The government declared the vessel a national treasure, despite it never having served under the Croatian flag.
+Cozzi planned for the vessel to join his collection at Santo Stefano al Mare, but the ship was prevented from leaving the country in 2003 by the Croatian government.
+The government declared the vessel a national treasure.

 Cozzi paid to keep the vessel seaworthy but after his death the maintenance ceased.
-The vessel sank at its moorings in Split but was recovered on 28 June 2014, despite recovery being complicated by its weak structure and a covering of mud.
-The Croatian Maritime Museum took an interest in the vessel but requests to the Ministry of Culture failed to secure funding and it again sank in December 2019.
+The vessel sank at her moorings in Split but was recovered on 28 June 2014, despite recovery being complicated by the former yacht's weak structure and a covering of mud.
+The Croatian Maritime Museum took an interest in the vessel but requests to the Ministry of Culture failed to secure funding and the ship again sank in December 2019.
 The Maritime Museum made rudimentary repairs to secure the vessel, which remained in the ownership of Cozzi's estate.
-The estate offered the ship to the Croatian government for €100,000 but this was not progressed as the museum had struggled to raise the funds to make it seaworthy.
+The estate offered the ship to the Croatian government for €100,000 but this was not progressed as the museum had struggled to raise the funds to make the hull seaworthy.
 As of 2021, the ship is located in the Kaštela basin of the northern part of the Port of Split.